-This common principles-based industry approach to dealing with Debt Management Firms (DMFs) complements the provisions of the Banking Code of Practice (the Code) set out in Chapter 39 (contact us if you are experiencing financial difficulty), Chapter 40 (we may contact you if you are experiencing financial difficulty) and Chapter 41 (we will try to help you if you are experiencing financial difficulty).
+This common principles-based industry approach to dealing with Debt Management Firms (DMFs) complements Chapters 39, 40 and 41 of the Banking Code of Practice (the Code).

 The ABA encourages member banks to use this approach to guide internal processes, procedures, and policies.
 This approach is not compulsory for member banks.